 Other things to do

 Follow some good beekeeping blogs or podasts.
-Have a look at our Links page for some good resources.
+Have a look at our list of beekeeping podcasts HERE.

 Join a local forum, your local bee club may have a forum or find one in our area. in New Zealand the NZ Beekeepers forum is a friendly and and helpful forum.